 The results were compelling.
 The women in the nipple stimulation group had the shortest durations of each phase of labor and delivery.
 According to the study, the average duration was 3.8 hours for the first phase (dilation), 16 minutes for the second phase (pushing and delivery), and five minutes for the third phase (delivery of the placenta).

-Before you get started, note that this method of labor stimulation is only recommended in normal pregnancies.
+Before you get started, note that this method of labor stimulation is only recommended for normal pregnancies.
 Its effects in late pregnancy can be powerful.

 On the other hand, light or occasional sucking or tugging on breasts during earlier pregnancy is not likely to bring on labor.

 For the best results, you want to mimic a baby’s latch as closely as you can.
-You can use your fingers to stimulate your nipples, a breast pump, or even your partner’s mouth.
+You can use your fingers, a breast pump, or even your partner’s mouth to stimulate your nipples.